CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 1. Wait for the creation task to complete before moving on with this lab.

-### Task III: Create Azure Cosmos DB Database and Collection
+### Create Azure Cosmos DB Database and Collection

 *You will now create a database and collection within your Azure Cosmos DB account.*